Pumpkin Spice Mix

 - Prepare all your ingredients measured in advance.

-- Add the whole spices in a frying pan on low heat for a minute.
+- Add the whole spices to a frying pan on low heat for a minute.
 Keep the heat on low and lightly shake the pan to toast them.

-- Take it off the heat and let cool until barely warm.
+- Next, take it off the heat and let it cool until barely warm.

-- Place all the whole and powder spices in a spice grinder.
+- Then, place all the whole and powder spices in a spice grinder.

 - Pulse it a few times until finely ground.